fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 To transfer the `results` directory, the simplest way to move the results directory from the Jetson device to your computer is using a USB drive.

+Alternatively, you can send it via email, upload it to a S3 bucket or using Dropbox.

 Step 1: Install Dependencies
 First, set up a virtual environment and install the necessary dependencies: